wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Wazuh server API security configuration
 ---------------------------------------

-You can query and modify the security configuration, including ``auth_token_exp_timeout`` and ``rbac_mode`` settings, exclusively through the Wazuh server API endpoints: `GET /security/config <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.get_security_config>`__, `PUT /security/config <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.put_security_config>`__, and `DELETE /security/config <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.delete_security_config>`__.
+You can query and modify the security configuration, including ``auth_token_exp_timeout`` and ``rbac_mode`` settings, exclusively through the Wazuh server API endpoints: :api-ref:`GET /security/config <operation/api.controllers.security_controller.get_security_config>`, :api-ref:`PUT /security/config <operation/api.controllers.security_controller.put_security_config>`, and :api-ref:`DELETE /security/config <operation/api.controllers.security_controller.delete_security_config>`.
 The ``auth_token_exp_timeout`` defines the duration in seconds before an authentication token expires and requires renewal.
 The ``rbac_mode`` determines the overall behavior of the Role-Based Access Control system, which can be configured to either broadly permit or restrict access to resources and endpoints based on user roles and permissions.
 Refer to the :doc:`Role-Based Access Control <rbac/index>` documentation for more details.
 The configuration is applied to every Wazuh server API in a cluster if applicable.

-For more information on each of the settings, please check the `security configuration <api_security_configuration_options>` options.
+For more information on each of the settings, please check the :ref:`security configuration options <api_security_configuration_options>`.

 .. code-block:: none